openseadragon/bookmark-url/README.md

 It'll take the viewer to wherever the page's hash parameters point, and it'll update the page URL with hash parameters.

 See demo.html for an example.
+You can also see it in the wild here: https://minecraft.greener.ca/byblos/map/overworld/

 ## Sponsored By